SimpleITK/SimpleITK/Documentation/docs/source/building.rst

+.. _building_simpleitk:

 Building SimpleITK
 ******************

-In many cases a user does not need to build SimpleITK because of the pre-built binaries available (see :ref:`Downloading the binaries
+In many cases a user does not need to build SimpleITK because of the available pre-built binaries (see :ref:`Downloading the binaries
 <installation-binaries>`).
 However there are several reasons a user
-might prefer to **build SimpleITK from source**:
+might prefer to **build SimpleITK from source code**:

 -  The binary files for your programming language of choice are not (yet) distributed